gAldeia/SOFTX_2019_170/README.md

 ## License

-This modified version is distributed under the same license *GNU AFFERO GENERAL PUBLIC LICENSE*, included in the github repository, and also available [here](https://www.gnu.org/licenses/#AGPL).
+This modified version is distributed under the same license as the original source code, *GNU AFFERO GENERAL PUBLIC LICENSE*.
+The license is included in this github repository, and also available [here](https://www.gnu.org/licenses/#AGPL).